ubjson/universal-binary-json/spec8/index.rst

 you are very comfortable with JSON already).

-Fortunately, while the Universal Binary JSON specification carriers these tenants of simplicity forward, it is also able to take advantage of optimized binary data structures that are (on average) 30% smaller than compacted JSON and specified for ultimate read performance; bringing **simplicity**, **size** and **performance** all together into a single specification that is 100% compatible
+Fortunately, while the Universal Binary JSON specification carriers these tenets of simplicity forward, it is also able to take advantage of optimized binary data structures that are (on average) 30% smaller than compacted JSON and specified for ultimate read performance; bringing **simplicity**, **size** and **performance** all together into a single specification that is 100% compatible